 Now, if we want a functor $ \Psi $ from sHCp's to Lie supergroups, we need a Lie supergroup $ \GP $ for each sHCp $ \cP \, $; using the functorial point of view, in order to have $ \GP $ as a functor we need a Lie group $ \GP(A) $ for each Weil superalgebra $ A \, $, and their definition must be natural in $ A \, $: moreover, one still has to show that the resulting functor have those additional properties that make it into a Lie supergroup.
 Finally, all this should aim to find a $ \Psi $ that is quasi-inverse to $ \Phi $ --- and this fixes ultimate bounds to the construction we aim to.

 Bearing all this in mind, the construction that I present goes as follows.
-Given a super Harish-Chandra pair $ \, \cP = (G_+,\fg) \, $, for each Weil superalgebra, say $ A \, $, I define a group $ \GP(A) $ abstractly, by generators and relations: this definition is uniform with respect to $ A \, $, and natural (in $ A \, $), hence it yields a functor from Weil algebras to (abstract) groups, call it $ \GP \, $.
-As key step in the work, one proves that $ \GP $ has a special structure --- called {\sl ``global splitting''} --- namely it is the direct product of $ G_+ $ times a totally odd affine superspace (isomorphic to $ \fg_\uno \, $, the odd part of $ \fg \, $): as both these are supermanifolds, it turns out that $ \GP $ itself is a supermanifold as well, and in fact it is a Lie supergroup because (as a functor) it is group-valued too.
-With yet another step, one shows that the construction of $ \GP $ is natural in $ \cP \, $, hence it yields a functor $ \Psi $ from sHCp's to Lie supergroups: this is our candidate to be a quasi-inverse to $ \Phi \, $.
+Given a super Harish-Chandra pair $ \, \cP = (G_+,\fg) \, $, for each Weil superalgebra, say $ A \, $, I define a group $ \GP(A) $ abstractly, by generators and relations: this definition is uniform and natural with respect to $ A \, $, hence it yields a functor from Weil algebras to (abstract) groups, call it $ \GP \, $.
+As key step in the work, one proves that $ \GP $ admits a ``global splitting'', i.e.\ it is the direct product of $ G_+ $ times a totally odd affine superspace (isomorphic to $ \fg_\uno \, $, the odd part of $ \fg \, $): as both these are supermanifolds, it turns out that $ \GP $ itself is a supermanifold as well, and in fact it is a Lie supergroup because (as a functor) it is group-valued too.
+One more step proves that the construction of $ \GP $ is natural in $ \cP \, $, so it yields a functor $ \Psi $ from sHCp's to Lie supergroups: this is our candidate to be a quasi-inverse to $ \Phi \, $.

-It is immediate to check that the composition $ \, \Phi \circ \Psi \, $ is isomorphic to the identity functor onto super Harish-Chandra pairs --- that is, $ \, \Phi\big(\GP\big) \cong \cP \, $ for every super Harish-Chandra pair $ \cP \, $.
-On the other hand, proving that $ \, \Psi \circ \Phi \, $ is isomorphic to the identity functor onto Lie supergroups --- that is, $ \, \Psi\big(\Phi(G)\big) \cong G \, $ for every Lie supergroup $ G $ --- is much more demanding.
-In fact, in order to get this we need to recall that every Lie supergroup $ G $ has a ``global splitting'' on its own, just like $ \Psi\big(\Phi(G)\big) $ has: this implies that $ G $ and $ \Psi\big(\Phi(G)\big) $ share the same structure, in that both are the direct product of $ G_\zero $ and of a copy of $ \, \fg_\uno = {\big( \Lie(G) \big)}_\uno \, $.
-Indeed, the fact that a ``global splitting theorem'' for Lie supergroups does hold true seem to be (more or less) known among specialists; however, we need it stated in a genuine geometrical form, while it is usually given in sheaf-theoretic terms (as far as I know), so in the end we have to work it out explicitly.
+It is immediate to check that $ \, \Phi \circ \Psi \, $ is isomorphic to the identity functor onto sHCp's; on the other hand, proving that $ \, \Psi \circ \Phi \, $ is isomorphic to the identity functor onto Lie supergroups is much more demanding.
+In fact, to get the latter we need to know that every Lie supergroup $ G $ has a ``global splitting'' on its own: this implies that $ G $ and $ \Psi\big(\Phi(G)\big) $ share the same structure, in that both are the direct product of $ G_\zero $ and $ \, \fg_\uno = {\big( \Lie(G) \big)}_\uno \, $.
+Now, the fact that a ``Global Splitting Theorem'' for Lie supergroups does hold true is (more or less) known among specialists; however, we need it stated in a genuine geometrical form, while it is usually given in sheaf-theoretic terms, so in the end we work it out explicitly.
 In fact, we find {\sl two\/} different formulations of such a result: this is why, building upon them, we can provide {\sl two\/} versions, $ \Psi^\circ $ and $ \Psi^e \, $, of a functor $ \Psi $ as required.